openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Locate the following headings.

-   * **Step: Student Training**
+   * **Step: Learner Training**
    * **Step: Peer Assessment**
    * **Step: Self Assessment**

    Select the check boxes for the steps that you want the assignment to include.

 #. (optional) To change the order of the steps, drag the steps into the order
    that you want.

-.. note:: If you include a student training step, make sure it is the first step in the assignment.
+.. note:: If you include a learner training step, make sure it is the first step in the assignment.

 .. _PA Specify Step Settings: